Aaron Isaac

 Aaron Isaac (also known as Aron Isak; אהרון יצחק; 16 September 1730 – 21 October 1816) was a Jewish seal engraver and merchant in haberdashery.
-He came from Pommery (Swedish Pomerania), a German-speaking area then part of the Swedish Empire, during the reign of Gustav III, and was persuaded to come to Sweden where there were no seal engravers at the time.
+He came from Swedish Pomerania, a German-speaking area then part of the Swedish Empire, during the reign of Gustav III, and was persuaded to come to Sweden where there were no seal engravers at the time.
 He did this on the condition that he could bring with him at least ten Jews, in order to have a minyan (quorum) for prayer.
 His native language was Yiddish.

 Background

 It was the age of the Enlightenment, led by philosophers whose works revolutionized the social structure of Europe.
 Some liberally minded monarchs, like Gustav III, eased restrictions on Jewish settlement.
 "In 1781, opposed by the Swedish clergy, he pushed through the first law guaranteeing certain religious freedoms.
 This law gave foreigners the right to practise their religion but it forbade them to proselytize and to encourage Lutherans to leave their faith.".
 Gustav III, in a letter to his mother, the dowager queen Lovisa Ulrika, wrote, "...It is certain, that it would be highly beneficial to the country, if such a hardworking people as the Jews were to settle here..."